ndrewwm/svelteblog/src/lib/reading/frase-four-futures.md

 Frase describes each of these futures as [ideal types](https://en.wikipedia.org/wiki/Ideal_type): "simplified, pure models of how society can be organized, designed to illuminate a few key issues that confront us today and will confront us in the future".
 Each of the book's main chapters are dedicated to one of the futures:

-_**Communism:** abundance and equality._ An archetypal society is the kind found in _Star Trek_.
-While we see some military hierarchy in the form of Starfleet's command structure, humanity's civilization appears to be generally egalitarian.
+_**Communism:** abundance and equality._ In this future, Frase describes a world where climate change's impacts are mitigated to the strongest possible degree, _and_ a resurgent left succeeds in democratizing the economy.
+A popular culture analog within this type is _Star Trek: the Next Generation_.
 People are free to pursue their interests and passions, with material needs no longer a chief concern.
+However, as Frase explores, there are less utopian possibilities-- basic needs might be guaranteed, but humanity will face hierarchies and conflicts, with competition over immaterial goods (such as reputation and prestige) still occurring.

 _**Rentism:** abundance and hierarchy._

-_**Socialism:** scarcity and equality._
+_**Socialism:** scarcity and equality._ I'm not as familiar with the books that Frase mentions to sketch this future, but in thinking about how to describe this future, I find myself thinking about Becky Chambers's _Psalm for the Wild-Built_.
+Within this quadrant, humanity hasn't automated away its material needs.
+There's still work to be done,

-_**Exterminism:** scarcity and hierarchy._
+_**Exterminism:** scarcity and hierarchy._ The

 This vantage point is one of the things that makes _Four Futures_ different from other writing I've encountered regarding the anticipated impacts of technology.
 In much writing for popular audiences (which Frase critiques in the book's introduction), we often see a vaguely utopian outlook with regards to technological advances.
 Instead of assuming that improved technology results in shared prosperity and the creation of new forms of work,